 Cons

-• Not optimized as a standalone RAW editor
+• Not a native RAW editor

 RAW Editing Software Comparison Table